aa-dank/app_script_review_sender/README.md

 This mechanism works just as replacing a variable in an arithmetic equation: once you set the variable, you use it to compute your final value (in this case, the email subject or body).

+## Appendix 2: Creating HTML Email Templates with Apps Script

+The Apps Script HTML templating engine lets you design dynamic email templates.
+Think of it like filling in the blanks on a worksheet:
+- Create a new HTML file (e.g., "email_template.html") stored in Google Drive.
+- Design your email layout using standard HTML and CSS.
+- Insert dynamic placeholders using syntax like <?= projectName ?>.
+For example, if you include:
+  <?= projectName ?>
+  the script replaces it with the value provided in your JSON (e.g., "New Building").
+- In your spreadsheet, set the `email_body_template` (or `email_subject_template`) column to the URL of your HTML file.
+- Ensure that the corresponding `template_values` JSON contains keys matching your placeholders.

 Happy Document Distribution!